 \subsection{Main Workflow}

-Algorithm~\ref{alg:main} outlines the main workflow phase, which takes an input \(\vx\), a model \(f\) as input and outputs a rule as the explanation.
-First, the most similar input $\vx_{best}$ in $\mathbb{M}$ is identified via multi-dimensional embeddings(Line 1), using the embedding method of Anchors' internal perturbation model.
+Algorithm~\ref{alg:main} takes an input \(\vx\) and model \(f\), and returns an explanation rule.
+First, the most similar input $\vx_{best}$ in $\mathbb{M}$ is identified via multi-dimensional embeddings (Line 1), using the embedding method of Anchors' internal perturbation model.
 This ensures similar samples produce overlapping perturbations.
 The similarity is then quantified based on the distance between the embedded multi-dimensional vectors (Line 2) and evaluated against the threshold (Line 3).
 Finally, depending on the outcome of this comparison, the process branches into two cases: a memory miss (Line 4) or a memory hit (Line 7).
-In both cases, a rule $r$ is derived as an explanation, which is ultimately returned as the output (Line 10).
+In both cases, the resulting rule $r$ is returned as the explanation (Line 10).